famous-battles-and-conflicts

 Building Combat Morale

-Rhythm is known to induce physiological responses—heart rate increases, adrenaline flows, and a sense of group unity emerges.
+Rhythm induces physiological responses—heart rate increases, adrenaline flows, and a sense of group unity emerges.
 Celtic drummers deliberately exploited this.
-The pounding of war drums, especially when amplified by the shields of warriors (who would beat their spears against them), created a hypnotic, battle-frenzy atmosphere.
-This was particularly effective for younger warriors seeking to prove their bravery, as the drumming helped override the natural fear of injury or death.
+The pounding of war drums, often amplified by warriors beating their spears against shields, created a hypnotic, battle-frenzy atmosphere.
+This was especially effective for younger warriors seeking to prove their bravery, as the drumming helped override natural fear.
+The steady beat also reinforced collective identity, reminding each warrior that they were part of a larger tribal force.

 Intimidating the Enemy

-Roman historians such as Diodorus Siculus and Strabo remarked on the terrifying effect of Celtic battle music.
-Diodorus writes that Celtic trumpets and drums “together produce a sound so harsh and confused that it might be taken for the roar of wild beasts.”
-The unpredictable patterns of drumming—sometimes syncopated, sometimes a wall of constant percussion—disoriented Roman legionaries who were accustomed to the orderly blasts of their own cornua and tubae.
-The psychological impact was so great that Roman commanders often trained their troops to ignore irregular drumbeats by rehearsing in mock battles with Celtic allies.
+Roman historians such as Polybius and Strabo remarked on the terrifying effect of Celtic battle music.
+Polybius (2nd century BCE) describes Gallic armies advancing "to the sound of many trumpets and drums," noting that the Celts used them to "strike fear into the enemy."
+The unpredictable patterns of drumming—sometimes syncopated, sometimes a wall of constant percussion—disoriented Roman legionaries accustomed to the orderly blasts of their own cornua and tubae.
+Some Roman commanders trained their troops to ignore irregular drumbeats by rehearsing in mock battles with Celtic allies.

 Ritual Transitions